apache/airflow/UPDATING.md

 ### Breaking Change in OAuth

-The flask-ouathlib has been replaced with authlib because flask-outhlib have been deprecated in favour of authlib.
+The flask-ouathlib has been replaced with authlib because flask-outhlib has been deprecated in favour of authlib.
 The Old and New provider configuration keys that have changed are as follows